inertialsense/docs.inertialsense.com/docs/user-manual/gnss/ublox_pointperfect.md

 1. Set `command` to `11` and `invCommand` to `-12` to enable passthrough to GNSS1 (set `12` and `-13` for GNSS2)
 1. Close the serial port (Settings tab)
 1. Open the device in uBlox u-center (we currently use u-center 22.07)
 1. Update the firmware in u-center per u-blox instructions.
+Baudrate should be set to 921600.

 ![](images/evalPass.png)